LazoYoung/EndUserEconomy/README.md

-# ItemCurrency
+# EndUserEconomy
-Convert your vault-based money into real item in Minecraft.
+C:\Users\stark\AppData\Local\Microsoft\Windows\Explorer\iconcache_idx.db
+액세스가 거부되었습니다.

 ## Vault account
-This plugin has built-in
+This plugin has built-in economy system.
+Also you can plug other economy plugins which are linked to Vault.
+The vault accounts are identical to bank accounts.

 ## Multiple currency